Ski-Dive-Dev/RFC2253/README.md

 # RFC 2253 Distinguished Name Parser

+Note: This project was originally released targeting .NET Core 2.0.
+RFC 2253 Distinguished Name Parser Version 1.1.0 now targets .NET Standard 1.3 to make it compatible with a larger number of projects.
+Refer to [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for more details.

-A .NET Core 2.0 solution to parse LDAP (or X.509) Distinguished Names and optionally normalize them so that two (or more) Distinguished Names can be compared to one another for equivalency.
+This project is a .NET Standard solution to parse LDAP (or X.509) Distinguished Names and optionally normalize them so that two (or more) Distinguished Names can be compared to one another for equivalency.

-Closely follows RFC 2253 (https://www.ietf.org/rfc/rfc2253.txt) for parsing.
+Closely follows [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt) for parsing.
 Parses both LDAPv2 and LDAPv3, but normalizes output for LDAPv3.

 Written in C# v.
 7, uses Regular Expressions for parsing, which results in more concise code than parsing loops.